 How do you execute a quitclaim deed?

 To execute a quitclaim deed, prepare the form with necessary details, sign it before a notary public, and notarize the deed for legitimacy.
-Finally, record it with the county recorder’s office, which provides public notice of the property transfer.
+Finally, it will be recorded with the county recorder’s office, which provides public notice of the property transfer.

 What legal considerations should be taken with quitclaim deeds?